Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 &nbsp;</br>
 ## Other customization options

 When I developped One-Shots on Steroids, I spent a lot of time determining whether modifier keys, layer-changer keys, one-shot keys (vanilla or OSoS) should “consume” a one-shot on steroids.
 The default setting should be suitable for the vast majority of use cases.
-However, there is an exception: if you use a OSoS layer key to access OSoS modifier keys as Callum mods, add the following to your `config.h`:
+However, there is an exception: if you use a OSoS layer key to access OSoS modifier keys as Callum modifiers, add the following to your `config.h`:
 ```c
 OSM_SHOULD_LEAVE_OSL_LAYER
 ```